weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [alnoamany-tpdl15a](#alnoamany-tpdl15a)

-Yasmin Alnoamany, Michele C. Weigle, and Michael L. Nelson, "Characteristics of Social Media Stories," In *Proceedings of the Theory and Practice of Digital Libraries Conference (TPDL)*.
+Yasmin Alnoamany, Michele C. Weigle, and Michael L. Nelson, "**Characteristics of Social Media Stories**," In *Proceedings of the Theory and Practice of Digital Libraries Conference (TPDL)*.
 Poznan, Poland, September 2015.

 [](#alnoamany-tpdl15aBib)
 **Bibtex entry:**